nuejs/nue/packages/nuejs.org/docs/css-best-practises.md

 ### Separate style from structure
 Keep styling out of markup to maintain flexibility.
-Avoid inline `style` attributes or utility classes that tie design to HTML—they make updates a chore and clash with design system goals.
+Avoid inline `style` attributes or utility classes that tie design to HTML — they make updates a chore and clash with design system goals.

 ```html
 <!-- Bad: tigtly coupled stylng -->